Estradiol/levonorgestrel (Absorbed through the skin)

 Climara ProThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to estradiol or levonorgestrel, or if you have liver disease, breast or uterine cancer, a bleeding disorder, a history of blood clots, or unusual vaginal bleeding that has not been checked by your doctor.
-Do not use this medicine if you may be pregnant, or if you had a heart attack or stroke.
+Do not use it if you had an allergic reaction to estradiol or levonorgestrel, or if you have liver disease, breast or uterine cancer, bleeding problems, blood clots, dementia, estrogen-dependent tumors, unusual vaginal bleeding, heart or blood vessel disease, or had a heart attack or stroke.

 How to Use This Medicine: